-Katie Church co-founded YFP in the winter of 2009, and has been with the program ever since.
-Katie is currently in the role of Administrator, keeping things rolling on the office end of the program.
+Katie (she/her) co-founded YFP in the winter of 2009, and has been with the program ever since.
+Katie works as development coordinator and provides administrative and jack-of-all trades support for all programming.
+Katie comes from a small-farming background, and has worked in the local food system for 20+ years.
 Katie's passion for the powerful voices of young people, and her love for the land, drive her commitment to the Youth Farm Project.

 Katie grew up in the Ithaca area, and is raising her own family here.
 For much of her life, Katie's work has centered around food, from working on farms, to managing a large CSA, to working as a chef.
 Katie's work with the Youth Farm Project ties all of these passions together.

 Liz (she/her) moved to Ithaca in 2005, and began working on local vegetable farms.
 She spent the next decade+ learning from the local farm community about sustainable farming practices.
 Liz had a near-brush with YFP while managing the farm at Wood's Earth Living Classroom before the two projects joined forces!
 Most recently, Liz was the Incubator Farm Manager at Groundswell Center for Local Food and Farming, where she supported beginning farmers to adapt to the Ithaca climate and start or expand farm businesses and projects.
 Liz is inspired by equitable land access, finding joy in the hard work of growing food, and spending time with humans and other animals.

 Lechandre (she/her) is an artist, a free spirit, a lover of authentic and purposeful human connection.
 With adventure always calling her and the perpetual eagerness to learn and grow, she is always ready to jump in to something new.
 And that pertains to cooking as well.
 Never afraid of trying something unfamiliar at least once, she strives for every meal to be exciting and bold (and delicious :) )